20kdc/gabien-common/common/vopeks.md

 ## Base Layer

-The base layer of VOPEKS is defined in the `gabien.vopeks.Vopeks` and `gabien.vopeks.IVopeksSurfaceHolder` classes, with `gabien.vopeks.VopeksFloatPool` as something which may get pushed upwards, perhaps as far as USLX.
+The base layer of VOPEKS is defined in the `gabien.vopeks.Vopeks` class and `gabien.IImage` interface, with `gabien.vopeks.VopeksFloatPool` as something which may get pushed upwards, perhaps as far as USLX.

-`IImage` is effectively the "public" version of `IVopeksSurfaceHolder`, and they might get merged in future.

-`IVopeksSurfaceHolder` is responsible for containing the functions required to synchronize surface access in the presence of batching or batching-like features.
+`IImage` has things like width/height, and is responsible for containing the functions required to synchronize surface access in the presence of batching or batching-like features.
 It also contains a function to simply outright retrieve the `BadGPU.Texture` handle.

 The `Vopeks` object itself contains the functions required to submit tasks to the VOPEKS or Callback threads.

-User code therefore can use `IVopeksSurfaceHolder` to make sure different batchers cooperate, then submit a task to VOPEKS, pulling data from or pushing data to any surface that exposes this interface, including VOPEKS images.
-They can also do the inverse, providing their own surfaces as the `IImage` parameter to standard GaBIEn functions.
+User code therefore can use `IImage` to make sure different batchers cooperate, then submit a task to VOPEKS, pulling data from or pushing data to any surface that exposes this interface, including VOPEKS images.
+They can also do the inverse, providing their own surfaces to standard GaBIEn functions.

 ## Surface Synchronization